-Staff requests that the Finance and Administration Committee recommend that the Board of Directors Approve Resolution 29-2021 establishing a California Employers' Pension Prefunding Trust (CEPPT) Account with CalPERS for the purpose of refunding LAVTA's required pension contributions and authorize an initial payment of \$100,000 to open the trust account.
-Additionally, staff requests that the Finance and Administration Committee recommend that the Board authorize the Executive Director to execute the required documentation for participation in the CEPPT.
+The Finance and Administration Committee recommends that the Board of Directors Approve Resolution 29-2021 establishing a California Employers' Pension Prefunding Trust (CEPPT) Account with CalPERS for the purpose of prefunding LAVTA's required pension contributions and authorize an initial payment of \$100,000 to open the trust account and to select CEPPT asset allocation strategy 2.
+Additionally, the Finance and Administration Committee recommends that the Board authorize the Executive Director to execute the required documentation for participation in the CEPPT.